jolocom/smartwallet-app/README.md

 ```

 ##Build-Prod
-`bash gulp build-prod`has a similar effect to just using `bash gulp`, except it runs some additional, non vital operations (for example asset minimization) that make the final `app.js` file more optimized. </br>Running `gulp-prod` takes more time, and can therefore cause the development feedback cycle to take longer, as a result of that it shouldn't really be used during development.
+`bash gulp build`has a similar effect to just using `bash gulp`, except it runs some additional, non vital operations (for example asset minimization) that make the final `app.js` file more optimized. </br>Running `gulp-prod` takes more time, and can therefore cause the development feedback cycle to take longer, as a result of that it shouldn't really be used during development.

 ## Webroot